TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an undergraduate student at Chongqing University of Posts and Telecommunications, with the supervision of [Ye Wang](https://wangye0523.github.io/).
-I will go to Sichuan University in Septemter 2024 for a master degree.
+I will go to Sichuan University in Septemter 2024 for a master degree, with the supervision of [Ning Yang](https://yneversky.github.io/).

 # 🔥 News